Annual Parent Retreat

-Join us for our Annual Parent Retreat and connect with Green Chimneys staff, and other families, to help support the needs of your child.
+Join us and connect with Green Chimneys staff, and other families, to help support the needs of your child.

 It isn’t easy raising a child with special needs and you need all the strength and support you can get.
 That may mean something different for each of you so choose your agenda for the day and connect with families who are going through similar experiences.

 Workshops will be informative, interactive sessions to teach skills that will expand your toolbox for managing your child and yourself, strengthen your confidence, and help you relax and practice self-care.

 Parent Networking will offer an opportunity to get together with other parents of similar-aged children, share your strengths and struggles, and add to your community network of support.

 Green Chimneys Staff & Administrators will participate with you and be available throughout the day for questions and support.

 This is an adults-only event open to parents, grandparents and other adult family members.